Electrical Testing Equipment: What You Need & Why

 BS 7671 specifies a minimum insulation resistance of 1.0 megohm for circuits tested at 500V DC.
 In practice, a healthy circuit should read significantly higher than this — often 200 megohms or more.
 Low readings (below 2 megohms) warrant investigation even if they are above the minimum.

 An earth fault loop impedance tester measures the total impedance of the path that fault current would follow in the event of an earth fault.
-This is critical for confirming that protective devices will operate within the required disconnection time.
+This is critical for confirming that protective devices will operate within the required disconnection time — as explained in our EICR guide.

 When a fault occurs between a live conductor and earth, the magnitude of the fault current depends on the total impedance of the earth fault loop.
 If the impedance is too high, the fault current will be too low to trip the circuit breaker within the required time (0.4 seconds for final circuits in TN systems).
 This means the fault could persist, causing overheating, fire, or sustained electric shock.